GonoyaPedrus/RSPL/README.md

 # RSPL
 ## Recommandation System of Premier League Players
-This repo is used by Melusine Caillard, Victor Desurmont and Pierre Bourdel for their end of study project.
+This repo is used by @meklr , @victordev13 and @GonoyaPedrus for their end of study project.
 The project statement can be read in the project3.docx file